askedrelic/comcast-bw/HEROKU_USAGE.markdown

 	#assuming the last step worked, add the cron addon to
 	#check your bandwidth and get emails once a daily
 	heroku addons:add cron:daily

+Once everything is in place, you will have to edit the Rakefile manually to set the warning flag and only receive notifications if you are over 200GB.